broadinstitute/psa_rnaseq_manuscript_rproject/README.md

 Scripts and data files used for PsA RNAseq manuscript

 ## R project file
-Open .Rproj file to easily access all scripts and data mentioned below.
+Open psa_rnaseq_manuscript.Rproj file to easily access all scripts and data mentioned below.

 ## Scripts
 * 01_qc_and_vst.Rmd: Script for QC reads and calcuating vst</li>